Friday during Kool-Aid Days

 Hastings City Auditorium, 400 N Hastings

 This event is geared towards our more experienced Kool-Aid Drinkers.
-We’ll have BINGO, snacks, a smaller version of the World’s Largest Kool-Aid Stand, entertainment and the Classic Country Cloggers for all the 55+ kids at heart.
+We’ll have BINGO, snacks, a smaller version of the World’s Largest Kool-Aid Stand, entertainment-the Country Classic Cloggers and Rascal Martinez!, for all the 55+ kids at heart.
 So, come show that kids don’t have all the fun, you may even win a prize or two!

 Hailing from a small Midwest village in Nebraska, young Rascal Martinez began playing music at a young age.
 Rascal began his multi-instrumentalist career in the family basement, learning guitar and drums and playing alongside his older brother.
 Throughout school, Rascal continued to develop his craft and began writing his own music, which channels an eclectic mixture of Americana and Folk.
 Early recordings of the duo were done in the family basement using free software and a few shoddy microphone stands.